Valdegg/LabTwinChallenge/README.md

 # LabTwinChallenge

-Labtwin challenge

 Explanations and instructions

+The answers to the questions are in Labtwin answers.pdf.
+All the code is in labtwin_data_normalization.py.

 Running instructions:

--	All the code is in labtwin_data_normalization.py.

 -	It uses the following libraries which need to be installed to run it:
 *	 codecs